MadHouseLabs/anybase/README.md

 HOST=0.0.0.0
 MODE=development

+# Initial Admin User (created on first startup)
+INIT_ADMIN_EMAIL=admin@anybase.local
+INIT_ADMIN_PASSWORD=admin123  # Change this immediately after first login!

 # Dashboard Configuration
 NEXT_PUBLIC_API_URL=http://localhost:8080
 ```

-### MongoDB Indexes
+### Database Indexes

-AnyBase automatically creates necessary indexes on startup.
-For production environments, ensure your MongoDB instance has sufficient resources for index creation.
+AnyBase automatically creates necessary indexes on startup:
+- **MongoDB**: Native MongoDB indexes with compound and unique constraints
+- **PostgreSQL**: B-tree and GIN indexes on JSONB fields for optimal query performance

+## 📖 API Documentation

+Complete API documentation is available in the [OpenAPI specification](./openapi.yaml).
+You can:
+- Import it into Postman or Insomnia for testing
+- Use it to generate client SDKs
+- View it with Swagger UI or ReDoc

 ## 🔌 API Usage